nicklasbns/Lizard/README.md

 <br>

 ## Minor improvements
-- body now rotates with you
+- body now rotates with you when you move around

 <br>

 ## Bugfixes
+- fixed bug where fruits could stack
 - [Mobile] fixed bug where you coudn't change side of controls